Leopardob/Kistie/README.md

 A simple framework for rigging in Maya, and soon other softwares.
 Softwares that coming soon will be supported in Kistie are (Houdini, Modo, Blender)

-I started last year to develop Kistie in my spare time because in the studios where i worked we used a lot of different software, and all time we spent a lot of time to rewrote same procedures, functions and classes that make exactly the same stuff but in different softwares.
+I started last year to develop Kistie in my spare time because in the studios where i worked we used a lot of different software, and all time we spent a lot of time to rewriting same procedures, functions and classes that make exactly the same stuff but in different softwares.
 So my original idea was add a level of API in that way:

 instead: